Sandvik Coromant enhances turning tool holders

 This is particularly relevant when using multi-task turn-mill centres, where chips gathering around the tool cause automatic tool change problems.

 Negative-style inserts are often preferred when machining difficult materials such as heat-resistant super alloys (HRSAs), titanium and stainless steel.

 Indexable tool-holding technology featuring integrated high-pressure coolant delivery could help machine shops improve chip breaking, tool life and/or cutting data.

 Sandvik Coromant's current tool-holder programme has now been increased with the introduction of a further 38 tool holders in C5, C6 and C8 Coromant Capto coupling sizes, which are designed to accommodate negative inserts in C, S and D styles.

 According to the company, the new tool holders can offer up to a 20 per cent increase in cutting speed when roughing difficult materials and up to 50 per cent more tool life when roughing or finishing challenging workpiece materials.

 When combined with the quick-change Coromant Capto system, the Coroturn HP coolant system harnesses a high-pressure capability of up to 80bar in turning centres, vertical turning lathes and multi-task machines.

-Sandvik Coromant’s portfolio of oil and gas component manufacturing solutions offers a variety of tools and high-performance insert grades designed to optimise the manufacture of the tubing hanger components that are an essential element of oil and gas production wells.
+Sandvik Coromant’s portfolio of automotive component manufacturing solutions offers a selection of tools and insert grades designed to optimise the machining of transmission shafts.